deepkit-rest/rest/src/rest/README.md

 }
 ```

-where `items` is all the entities that can be queries using the `Query` object return by the `getQuery()` method implemented in the Resource.
+where `items` is all the entities that can be queried using the `Query` object returned from the `getQuery()` method implemented in the Resource.

 ### Pagination

-The default paginator `RestNoopPaginator` won't do any processing to the `Query` object.
-There are two other built-in paginator implementations: `RestOffsetLimitPaginator` and `RestPageNumberPaginator`.
+The default paginator `RestNoopPaginator` won't do any processing to the `Query` object, but there are two other paginators implemented for you: `RestOffsetLimitPaginator` and `RestPageNumberPaginator`.
 To enable advanced pagination, we need to specify the paginator we want to use:

 ```ts
 class BookResource implements RestResource<Book>, RestPaginationCustomizations {